zscooper/ReadingList/papers/ecology/fishes/Power1984E.md

 ## Field Dates:
 04/01/1978 - 06/30/1979
 ## Significance:
+Showed that for this population of loricariids, predation avoidance was more important than resource exploitation, and is dependent on age.

 ## Notes:
 Predation and food limitation are alternatively proposed factors of population limitation but are interacting, e.g., if prey stay "safe" but deplete their food source, they are prey limited, but if they venture out and get eaten, they appear predator limited.
 Stream communities can be depth-specific when it comes to feeding in order to avoid predation, affecting their habitat use.
 This paper described the depth distribution of catfish under different predation risk (day/night) in relation to depth-dependent food availabiloity.

 Methods